vryzhov/COSC416-2024/lab4/README.md

     * _The next three genres are "War" (3.43), "Sci-Fi" (3.3), and "Musical" (3.3)_.
 5. What genres are the best to create recommendations for Diana based on her genre preferences?
     * _Based on these results, the best genres to use for recommendations are "Western" and "War" (because Diana's average ratings of movies in these genres (3.63 and 3.43) are higher than her average rating of all movies (3.17) )_
-6. Create a tentative list of recommended movies based on the average ratings
+6. Create a tentative list of recommended movies based on Diana's per-genre average ratings.
     * _There are enough movies in these categories available for recommendations_
 7. Use `imdbRating` data as a score to rank the recommended movies
     * _Using `imdbRating` as a ranking score leads to the list of top movies to recommend_